joinpursuit/Pursuit-Core-Web/html_css_dom/restful_apis/README.md

 ## 3. RESTful API Endpoints

-In REST, primary data representation is called **Resource** or **Endpoint**.
+In REST, primary data representation is called **Resource** that is reached through an **Endpoint** (url).
 Having a strong and consistent REST endpoint naming strategy will definitely help the usefulness and scalability of your API in the long term.
 An endpoint can be a singleton or a collection.
 For example, “breeds” is a collection resource and “breed” is a singleton resource (in the Dog API domain).
-We can identify “breeds” collection resource using the URI [“/breeds”]().
-We can identify a single “breed” resource using the URI [“/breed/{breedName}”]().
-Another acceptable way to structure this would be to use the URI ["/breeds/{breedName}"]() or even ["/breeds/{breedId}"]().
+We can identify “breeds” collection resource using the URI `/breeds`.
+We can identify a single “breed” resource using the URI `/breed/{breedName}`.
+Another acceptable way to structure this would be to use the URI `/breeds/{breedName}` or even `/breeds/{breedId}`.

 A resource may also contain sub-collection resources.
-For example, sub-collection resource “sub-breeds” of a particular “breed” can be identified using the URN [“/breeds/{breedName}/sub-breeds”]() (in the Dog API domain).
-Similarly, a singleton resource “subBreedName” inside the sub-collection resource “sub-breeds” can be identified as follows: [“/breeds/{breedName}/sub-breed/{subBreedName}”]().
+For example, sub-collection resource “sub-breeds” of a particular “breed” can be identified using the URN `/breeds/{breedName}/sub-breeds` (in the Dog API domain).
+Similarly, a singleton resource “subBreedName” inside the sub-collection resource “sub-breeds” can be identified as follows: `/breeds/{breedName}/sub-breed/{subBreedName}`.

 Regardless of how you decide to structure your own API or when you're using a third-party API, the forward slash (/) indicates a hierarchical relationships.
 You can also use hyphens (`-`) to improve readability but **do not** use underscores (`_`) because they are not always clearly visible with certain fonts.